Outputs and Results

 - to strengthen identities of remote areas by knowledge transfer.

-A CINE Data Management Toolkit (CINE GATE) will provide us with a repository for heritage data at the early stages of the project.
+A CINE Data Management Toolkit (CINE GATE) provide us with a repository for heritage data at the early stages of the project.
 This will then enable us to store, manage and curate the content and make it accessible to our stakeholders.
 It is important to us that this toolkit adheres to national standards and is compatible with large databases such as Europeana.
 St Andrews University are leading on the development of this toolkit.

 A Sit-sim Editor will be developed for heritage professionals working with multimedia companies who wish to create easy to use augmented reality applications by layering information and animations onto outdoor landscapes.
 Oslo University are leading on the development of this toolkit.